Arrival

 On my way back, I stopped at the ATMs out of Banco Costa Rica.

 My card was eaten.
-Next customer helped me find the phone number to call.
+The next customer helped me looking for the phone number to call.

 Went back to my hotel (half way to downtown).